UD Bucket List

 Forget going to an expensive theater to see a movie when you can get the perfect date night right on campus!
 Grab two tickets and two candy bars for $8 before heading downstairs to enjoy the latest new release feature film.

-Stay in-the-know about the latest news on campus and around Newark by picking up a copy of the student newspaper every Tuesday or turning your radio dial to 91.3 FM WVUD.
+Stay in-the-know about the latest news on campus and around Newark by picking up a copy of the student newspaper (or reading online) or by turning your radio dial to 91.3 FM WVUD.